lightning/bolts/03-transactions.md

 Base commitment transaction fees are extracted from the funder's amount; if that amount is insufficient, the entire amount of the funder's output is used.

-Note that if after the fee amount is subtracted from the to-funder output, that output may be below `dust_limit_satoshis`, and thus will also contribute to fees.
+Note that after the fee amount is subtracted from the to-funder output, that output may be below `dust_limit_satoshis`, and thus will also contribute to fees.